Capilano University

 How to Apply?

-Information and instructions for domestic and international student applicants to connect with Advisors is available HERE on our website.
+Information and instructions for domestic and international student applicants to connect with Advisors are available HERE on our website.

 ————————————————————————————————————————-

 Nestled in the North Shore mountains and a mere 20 minutes from all that downtown Vancouver has to offer, Capilano University is a great choice for outdoor enthusiasts and urbanites alike.
-Founded in 1968, the University is best known for its jazz, film, animation and performing arts programs.
-CapU’s business, paralegal, early childhood care and education, music therapy and design programs are also highly regarded.
-Capilano University offers 103 programs, including 16 bachelor’s degrees as well as post-baccalaureate and undergraduate diplomas and certificates.
-In 2024, the University will open its newest location in Squamish.
+Founded in 1968, the University is best known for its programs in Fine and Applied Arts, Legal Studies, Kinesiology, Tourism, Early Childhood Education, and many more.
+CapU’s Business, Music Therapy, and Psychology programs are also highly regarded.
+Capilano University offers 122 programs, including 18 bachelor’s degrees as well as post-baccalaureate and undergraduate diplomas and certificates.
+In 2024, the University opened its newest location in Squamish.
 In 2019, the University opened a campus in Lonsdale, North Vancouver’s famous Shipyards district.
 The University provides student residences near its main campus and also serves the Sunshine Coast and the Sea-to-Sky corridor.

 Alumni and instructors from Capilano University have been recognized for their work across the entertainment industry.
 Jason Karman, a faculty member in the Motion Picture Arts (MoPA) program and an alumnus of CapU, had his feature film “Golden Delicious” screened at festivals across Canada, including the 2023 Vancouver International Film Festival.
 The film stars Cardi Wong and is produced by Kristyn Stilling – both CapU alumni.
 MoPA faculty member Lisa Kolisnyk has worked on sound for FIFA Women’s World Cup soccer tournaments in Paris, Qatar, and, this past summer, Australia – winning two Emmy Awards along the way.
 Documentary alumna (2023) Alix Buck has received funding to pursue a feature-length documentary based on her grad film “Lobster Queens”.
 Students and alumni had 15 nominations at the 2023 Leo Awards – and 6 wins, including Jessica Kalan, Best Costume Design – Motion Picture for “Bones of Crows”, also a co-winner of the Canadian Costume Artists and Designers Award.
 Out of more than three hundred teams, CapU business students placed second and third in 2018 and second in 2017 in the American Marketing Association Collegiate Case Competition.